-I was born in Rochester, New York, and graduated from Churchville-Chili Senior High School.
-I swam for the varsity team and was on student council.
-I also participated in Boy Scouts, worked as a swim lesson instructor and lifeguard, and was active in youth ministry at St. Vincent de Paul Roman Catholic Church in Churchville, New York (now part of the [St. Martin de Porres parish cluster](https://www.stmartinrochester.org/)).
+I was born in Rochester, New York, & graduated from Churchville-Chili Senior High School.
+I swam for the varsity team & was on student council.
+I also participated in Boy Scouts, worked as a swim lesson instructor & lifeguard, & was active in youth ministry at St. Vincent de Paul Roman Catholic Church in Churchville, New York (now part of the St. Martin de Porres parish cluster).

 At the urging of my AP US History teacher, Mrs. Hoelperl, I went to St. Bonaventure University for a Bachelor of Arts.
-There I received departmental awards in theology and philosophy and was named (together with a classmate of mine from high school!) an Ideal Bonaventure Student for the class of 2015.
-I was also involved in Residential Life, University Ministries, and the Running Club.
+There I received departmental awards in theology & philosophy & was named (together with a classmate of mine from high school!) an Ideal Bonaventure Student for the class of 2015.
+I was also involved in Residential Life, University Ministries, & the Running Club.

-From Baltimore I moved to Boston and matriculated in Boston Collegeʼs graduate program in theology.
-While in Boston I lived in the Barton House, an interfaith community of students and young professionals interested in religion, spirituality, and justice; I also married my wife, Jacqueline.
+From Baltimore I moved to Boston & matriculated in Boston Collegeʼs graduate program in theology.
+While in Boston I lived in the Barton House, an interfaith community of students & young professionals interested in religion, spirituality, & justice; I also married my wife, Jacqueline.

-At Boston College I was trained in historical and systematic theology and developed specialties in medieval theology, Franciscan theology, and christology.
-In addition to my study of theology, I also earned the Apprenticeship in College Teaching and served the theology graduate program during the academic year 2020–2021 as its graduate assistant.
+At Boston College I was trained in historical & systematic theology & developed specialties in medieval theology, Franciscan theology, & christology.
+In addition to my study of theology, I also earned the Apprenticeship in College Teaching & served the theology graduate program during the academic year 2020–2021 as its graduate assistant.
 I defended my dissertation, titled “Foundations of Scholastic Christology in the Summa halensis,” in October 2021.
 My dissertation director, Boyd Taylor Coolman, hooded me with the Doctor of Philosophyʼs blue velvet in May 2022.

-I live in upstate New York now.
-When Iʼm not teaching or researching, Jacqueline and I are watching movies (we're making our way through the AFIʼs 100 Greatest American Films), exploring the natural beauty of upstate New Yorkʼs wilderness, and traveling to visit friends and family around the United States.
+I live in upstate New York now, where I teach at St. Bonaventure University and worship at St. Bonaventureʼs Parish.
+When Iʼm not teaching or researching, Jacqueline & I are watching movies (weʼre making our way through the AFIʼs 100 Greatest American Films), exploring the natural beauty of upstate New Yorkʼs wilderness, & traveling to visit friends and family around the United States.